gbcosgrove/rails_template/README.md

 >
 >rails new <b>app_name</b> -T -m rails_template/rtemplate.rb
 >
+>Options Explanation:
+>
-> -T = Do not generate test unit.
+>-T = Do not generate test unit.
 Is equivalent to - -skip-test-unit.
 >
-> -m = Use template found in location [URL or FileSystem].
+>-m = Use template found in location [URL or FileSystem].
 Is equivalent to --template=TEMPLATE

 <h3>Gems to install</h3>